xy660/NexusEJS/README.md

 NexusEJS aims to lower the development barrier for IoT, enabling more people to participate in IoT device development.
 It uses a familiar JavaScript-style syntax, optimized and enhanced for embedded systems.

+**NexusEJS aims to be usable out of the box, without the need to repeatedly handle a large number of C/C++ binding requirements.**

 You can turn on an LED on an **ESP32** or any supported SoC with just one line of code:

 ```javascript